 Shortening the List of Causes

 Your OBGYN starts with a physical exam to rule out certain diagnoses such as trauma or a forgotten tampon, which should be immediately apparent.
-He’ll question you about your menstrual cycle, sexual habits, personal history and family history to determine a baseline of what’s normal for your body.
+The gynecologist will question you about your menstrual cycle, sexual habits, personal history and family history to determine a baseline of what’s normal for your body.
 If you don’t keep track of your cycles, you should start doing so now.
-Once your doctor has examined you and determined your baseline, he’ll run some tests, such as:
+Once Dr. Zelmanovich has examined you and determined your baseline, some tests for further evaluation might include:

 - Blood tests, which are common, routine and relatively painless.
-A blood test allows the doctor to check your blood count and hormone levels, as well as rule out any blood diseases.
+A blood test allows the Dr. Zelmanovich to check your blood count and hormone levels, as well as rule out any blood diseases.

 - Sonohysterography, a test whereby images are made of your uterus using sonogram technology and the aid of a tube that pushes sterile saline, a liquid, into your uterus to aid in the clarity of the images.
-This test allows the doctor to see any polyps or masses in your uterus.
+This test allows the gynecologist, Dr. Zelmanovich to see any polyps or masses in your uterus.
 Regarding this test: